-Based on historic aerial images and Sanborn maps associated with the subject property, the garage is at least 50 years of age.
+Based on historic aerial images and Sanborn maps associated with the subject property, the accessory structure is at least 50 years of age.
 Staff also conducted research at the A.K.
 Smiley Library Heritage Room and through newspaper.com.
 The newspaper search and research conducted at the A.K.
-Smiley Library Heritage Room revealed that the individuals that were associated with the subject property were citrus growers and business owners of Gowland Brothers Sporting Goods Shop and the Redlands Oil Company.
-Section 2.62.170.C (below) has more information regarding the individuals that are associated to the subject property.
+Smiley Library Heritage Room revealed there were many individuals associated with the subject property with varying job occupations.
+Section 2.62.170(C), discussed below, has more information regarding the individuals that are associated to the subject property.
 Overall, there is no significant evidence that this structure makes a significant contribution to the development, heritage or cultural characteristics of the city, State, or County.